atrithakar/project_cul/readme.md

 - Provides a way to list all the modules installed, both in human readable way and machine readable way, and store them into a .txt file.
 - Allows downloading different versions of modules.
 - Provides the way to initialize a project and maintain dependencies/requirements easily.
-- Installs all the required modules by the current installing module automatically
+- Installs all the required modules by the current installing module automatically.
 - Users can search for a module even if they know only a part of its name.
+- Automatically logs warnings and errors in a .cul folder inside the project folder for ease of access.

 ---

 ## How to Install?

-Note: This project was built in python 3.12, so it is recommended to use the same version for best results.
+Note: This project was built in python 3.12, so it is recommended to use the same version for the best results.

 1. Create a folder: [OPTIONAL]
     ```bash